agroimpacts/nmeo/docs/projects.md

 # Team Projects

-There are three general subject areas from which projects for this course can be drawn.
+There are four general subject areas from which projects for this course can be drawn.

-1. Multi-scale estimation of crop growth/productivity metrics
+1. Multi-scale estimation of crop LAI
+2. Crop yield estimation
-2. Use cloud-based EO platforms to create multi-source image time series
+3. Use cloud-based EO platforms to create multi-source image time series
-3. Land cover mapping using crowdsourcing and machine learning
+4. Land cover mapping using crowdsourcing and machine learning

+Note that projects 1 and 2 are closely related and inter-twined with one another.

 More detail on each follows:

-## Project 1: Leaf Area Index
+## Project 1: Maize Leaf Area Index

 We have been collecting data over the course of the summer in a maize/corn field at Whittier Farms, in Sutton, MA.
 Data include: